 Create a Website Account - Manage notification subscriptions, save form progress and more.

-Yes, in most cases.
-A $50.00 re-inspection fee can be charged to cover the additional trip and labor required for re-inspection.
+Yes, a $60.00 re-inspection fee applies to cover the additional trip and labor required for re-inspection.

 Show All Answers

 The Town of Fort Myers Beach is Estero Island.
 Some properties are not on Estero Island (e.g. those on San Carlos Island and the surrounding area) but they have a “Fort Myers Beach, FL” mailing address for the U.S. postal service.
 Those properties are within the jurisdictional limits of Unincorporated Lee County and property owners for those addresses must go to the Lee County Building Division (in downtown Fort Myers) for permitting, or visit https://www.leegov.com/dcd/BldPermitServ

 Permits expire and become null and void if work is not started and an inspection requested within 180 days from the issuance date of the permit.
 Once the permit has been issued, a permit continues to extend with every passing inspection.

 Extensions may be granted upon request before the expiration of the permit and will be extended 90 days if approved.
 If the permit becomes expired, a completion may be re-open upon request for 6 months.

 It is best to contact the Town's Building Services Department early on in the planning process of any kind of building or remodeling project to find out what permits are needed.

 Visit the permitting section on the Town's website.

 Watch an educational session about permitting conducted at a Town Council meeting and led by staff from the Building Services Department.
 Session starts at 1:30:43